-The Corporation owns a national license for CASA, a French-language digital specialty channel offering entertaining and instructive programming covering all aspects of the household, including decorating, renovations, real estate, cooking, gardening and pets.
+The Corporation owns a national license for CASA, a French-language specialty channel offering entertaining and instructive programming covering all aspects of the household, including decorating, renovations, real estate, cooking, gardening and pets.
 This channel was launched on February 19, 2008.
-Its website is accessible at www.casatv.ca.
+Its website is accessible at www.qub.ca/tvaplus.